MangusuPixel/DialogueDisplayFrameworkContinued/assets/api.md

 "**aedenthorn.DialogueDisplayFramework/dictionary**"

-Dictionary keys should be either "default" for a global dialogue setup or the name ID of the NPC (e.g. "Emily").
+Dictionary keys should be either "default" for a global dialogue setup, the name ID of the NPC (e.g. "Emily") or a comma separated list of NPC names (e.g. "Emily, Abigail, etc...").

 So, an example CP shell would look like: